gomathishankar28/ms1_bentovanindia/README.md

 # [BentoVanIndia](https://gomathishankar28.github.io/ms1_bentovanindia/)

-This is the presentation website for a Home Kitchen that is aiming to deliver vegetarian gluten-free lunch boxes for offices in Eindhoven based on a weekly subscription.
+This is the presentation website for a Home Kitchen that is aiming to deliver vegetarian gluten-free lunch boxes for offices in Eindhoven, a city in Netherlands based on a weekly subscription.
 BentoVanIndia is an educational project that serves as the **Milestone Project 1** for the **Full-Stack Software Developer** programme powered by **Code Institute**.

 ## Table of Contents
   - [Demo](#demo)